karelklein/Machine-Learning-for-Trading/README.md

 - qlearning_robot
 	- Implements the Q-Learning and Dyna-Q solutions to the reinforcement learning problem, and applies them to a navigation problem
 - strategy_learner
 	- Design of a learning trading agent capable of using technical indicators and a Random Forest learner to learn a profitable trading strategy

+## Dependencies
+- ml4-libraries.txt